Paradise-Pi/ParadisePi/Readme.md

 - Only one network interface can exist on the RaspberryPi.
 WiFi must be disabled
 - Sampling mode is limited to universes 1-20, due to memory constraints
 - 16bit addresses are supported by sampling mode, but not intended for edit via the admin user interface

+## Installation

+Pre-built packages are provided for Windows, MacOS (Intel) and Raspberry Pi (Arm) at the [Latest Release](https://github.com/Jbithell/ParadisePi/releases/latest)

 ## Demo